MolarVerse/PQ/docs/sphinx/src/userGuide/outputFiles.rst

     | **line 1:** n_atoms *a* *b* *c* *α* *β* *γ*
     | **line 2:** empty
-    | **line 3 to (n_atoms + 2):** element charge
+    | **line 3 to (n_atoms + 2):** atom_type_name charge

 The parameters n_atoms, *a*, *b*, *c*, *α*, *β*, and *γ* in the first line of every frame denote the number of atoms in the simulation box and the respective box parameters in units of Å and degrees.
 The second line is left empty.
-The following lines contain the element symbol and its charge in units of the elementary charge *e* for each atom in the system.
+The following lines contain the name of the atom type (as given in the :ref:`moldescriptorFile` file) and its charge in units of the elementary charge *e* for each atom in the system.

 .. _coordinateFile: